smtrodrigo/compute-transport/README.md

 * `*_nearestNeighbors.nc` stores an mapped points from your transect line to actual grid points
 * `*_maskBotAndSideEdges.nc` selects cells relevant for transport calculations

 These files are useful when you want to perform differently tagged runs which shares the same grid and transect.
-Make sure to add the md5 hashes of the intermediate files to the apporpiate input.txt line
+Make sure to add the md5 hashes of the intermediate files to the [appropriate input.txt line](#what-the-input-transect_file-should-contain)
 ```
 # This will compute *_nearestNeighbors.nc and *_maskBotAndSideEdges.nc
 $ python3 computeTransport.py \